-Noted for its spectacular beauty and challenging design, Riviera Country Club is recognized as one of the best courses on the PGA TOUR.
-The annual site of the Northern Trust Open, designed by George C Thomas, opened for play in 1927.
+Noted for its spectacular beauty and challenging design, The Riviera Country Club is recognized as one of the best courses on the PGA TOUR.
+The annual site of the Northern Trust Open, designed by George C. Thomas, opened for play in 1927.

 Former PGA TOUR player and current NBC Golf analyst Johnny Miller once said,

 "Riviera is definitely one of the greatest, no-nonsense golf courses in the world.
 It requires a player to play every club in his bag and every shot in his game."

 Perhaps this is why Riviera has hosted many of golf’s greatest events, including the U.S. Open, PGA Championship and U.S. Senior Open.
 Its roster of past champions is impressive and includes Ben Hogan, Sam Snead, Byron Nelson, Tom Watson, Ernie Els, Fred Couples and Phil Mickelson.

 Download the 2016 tournament map of The Riviera Country Club (PDF 4MB).

 The round begins with the picturesque 503-yard par-5.
 Players launch their tee shots into the Santa Monica Valley from a tee box set 70 feet above the fairway.
 Often ranked as the best birdie opportunity on the course, it is reachable in two with a well-placed tee shot and a long iron into an M-shaped green.

 Perhaps Riviera’s signature hole, the drivable 315-yard par-4 10th requires players to decide whether to challenge the narrow angled green guarded by bunkers or to lay up down the left side of the fairway.
 A classic risk/reward hole, the 10th is one of the most exciting holes in all of golf.